Ready to work with us?

 The typical career path of an accountant is very broad, however, there are two starting points that are most common.

-Train in Professional Practice: Work within a professional accountancy firm (e.g. KPMG, PwC, Deloitte).
+Work within a professional accountancy firm (e.g. KPMG, PwC, Deloitte).
 Usually, as an auditor or tax advisor, you would work on behalf of the firm with their clients to provide advice & guidance on the financial performance of their business.
 It is traditional to study for an accountancy qualification (ACA, ACCA) alongside working in professional practice.

 How much can an Accountant earn per year?

-Trainees or student accountant salaries for school leavers can start at around £13,000 p.a. plus support with your studies toward your qualification.
-Many Finance Directors / CFOs of larger, well-known international/global businesses can earn as much as £1 Million per year inclusive of all bonuses!
+As of 2019, trainees or student accountant salaries for school leavers can start at around £13,000 p.a. plus support with your studies toward your qualification.

-Interestingly, Nike co-founder Phil Knight qualified as an accountant before he established his running shoe company that became the global brand it is today.
+Interestingly, Nike co-founder Phil Knight qualified as an accountant before he established his running shoe company which became the global brand it is today.
 His estimated net worth is c$25bn – so there’s something to aspire to!